IdentityPython/djangosaml2/docs/source/contents/setup.rst

 PySAML2 certificates are files, in the form of strings that contains a filesystem path.
 What about configuring the certificates in a different way, in case we are using a container based deploy?

+- You could try using a third-party package like `django-filesify <https://pypi.org/project/django-filesify/>`_ to create a physical files from a secured database text field where the cert and key are stored.

 - You could supply the cert & key as environment variables (base64 encoded) then create the files when the container starts, either in an entry point shell script or in your settings.py file.

 - Using `Python Tempfile <https://docs.python.org/3/library/tempfile.html>`_ In the settings create two temp files, then write the content configured in environment variables in them, then use tmpfile.name as key/cert values in pysaml2 configuration.